My background

 • Designed, wrote, and maintain website for the Venice open source Micropython runtime for VEX V5.
 Active contributor to Venice CLI, involving low-level serial code.

-• Wrote several blog posts helping dozens of fellow competitors across the
+• Wrote several blog posts helping hundreds of fellow competitors across the

 • US,